gpreti/GSP_StructuralDecouplingIndex/README.md

 # GSP_StructuralDecouplingIndex
-Code to compute and test structural decoupling index (Preti &amp; Van De Ville 2019)
+Code to compute and test structural decoupling index (Preti and Van De Ville 2019)

 The code includes two parts: the first part runs in Matlab (folder Matlab), while the second part (Neurosynth analysis) is implemented in Python (folder Python, code adapted from Margulies PNAS 2016).